 Food and beverages that can be enjoyed in Worcestershire are a mixture of both traditional and new inspirations.
-Tea rooms, pubs and garden dining fill up the neighborhood with British meals, ales and wines.
+Tea rooms, pubs and garden dining fill up the neighbourhood with British meals, ales and wines.

-Let’s explore more about this destination with our list of different tourist attractions and things to do in Worcestershire.
+List of different tourist attractions and things to do in Worcestershire.

 1. Worcester Cathedral

 Sitting at the banks of River Severn is the Worcester Cathedral.
-The diocese was founded in 680 A.D and the first cathedral dedicated to St. Peter.
-The cathedral is the royal tomb for King John – The monarch that signed the Magna Carta.
+The diocese was founded in 680 A.D and the first cathedral was dedicated to St. Peter.
+The cathedral is the royal tomb of King John – The monarch that signed the Magna Carta.
 The tomb of Prince Arthur, the first-born son of King Henry VII can also be found here.

 The cathedral serves as the heart of Worcester for hundreds of years.
 A visit to the cathedral is one of the free things to do in Worcestershire, you’ll be amazed by the heritage and history that you can find here.

 Every time I will visit the Worcester Cathedral, I can’t help but admire the stained glass and the metal pipe organ.
 If you want to have a beautiful picture of the cathedral, you need to head towards the other side of the river banks.